krzysztofj1234567890/computer-science-basics-tutorials/Snowflake/snowflake.md

 ## Table types

-* Permanent: 'CREATE TABLE'. default, normal type wuth time travel and fail-safe
+* __Permanent__: 'CREATE TABLE'. default, normal type wuth time travel and fail-safe
-* Transient: 'CREATE TANSIENT TABLE'.
-No fail-safe
+* __Transient__: 'CREATE TANSIENT TABLE'.
-* Temporary: 'CREATE TEMPORARY TABLE'.
 No fail-safe.
+It is used where "data persistence" is required but doesn't need "data retention" for a longer period.
-Exists only in current session i.e. other users or sessions do not see it.
+* __Temporary__: 'CREATE TEMPORARY TABLE'.
+No fail-safe.
+Exists only in __current session__ i.e. other users or sessions do not see it.
+Mostly used for transitory data like ETL/ELT
-* Dynamic: 'CREATE DYNAMIC TABLE': Continously materlizes the results of the query you provide.
+* __Dynamic__: 'CREATE DYNAMIC TABLE': Continously materlizes the results of the query you provide.

+## View types

+* Standard View
+* Secure View: accessed only by authorized users
+* Materialized View: These views store the result from the main source using filter conditions.
+Materialized view is auto-refreshed

 ## Zero-copy cloning